The Mathematics of Complex Systems:

 Av.
 Prof. Moraes Rego, 1235 Cidade Universitária, Recife - PE

-Shared options available near campus
+Shared options available in Recife.

 Universidade Federal Rural de Pernambuco (UFRPE)